[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 (First Lieut., 3d Artillery, Feb.
 23, 1880)

 June 22, 1880; on leave of absence, and authorized by Congress to accept the position of Professor of Civil Engineering, Director Chief of Studies, and Commandant of Cadets in the Only Military School of Bogota, Colombia, S. A., to Aug., 1883, the rank of Colonel being conferred upon him, and his services highly commended; in garrison at Atlanta, Ga., to Dec.
 11, 1883, — Ft.
 Barrancas, Fla., to Apr.
 21, 1884, — and Ft.
 Monroe, Va.
 (Artillery School for Practice), to Sep.
-23, 1885; as Aide-de‑Camp to Major-General Indicates a West Point graduate and gives his Class.Hancock, Sep.
+23, 1885; as Aide-de‑Camp to Major-General Indicates a West Point graduate, Class of 1844: a link to his biographical entry in Cullum's Register.Hancock, Sep.
 23, 1885, to Feb.
 9, 1886; in garrison at Ft.
 Columbus, N. Y., to Mar.
 18, 1886, — and Washington Barracks, D. C., to July 11, 1889; as Acting Adjutant-General of the Militia of the District of Columbia, to Sep.
 6, 1889; in garrison at Washington Barracks, D. C., to Oct.
 1, 1889, and assisting in the Reception and Entertainment of the Delegates to the International American Congress, to –––––.

 Civil History. — Author of "Changes wrought in Artillery in the Nineteenth Century, and their Effect upon the Attack and Defense of Fortified Places," 1886.